Chicken Coops: What to Consider

-Size: The size of your coop will depend on the number in your flock, size of the birds, and whether or not they’ll have access to free-range or an outdoor run.
+The size of your Chicken coops will depend on the number in your flock, size of the birds, and whether or not they’ll have access to free-range or an outdoor run.
 An average sized chicken who spends the day foraging through your backyard, really only needs about 2 square feet of floor space in the interior of the coop.
 Of course, the more space, the better, but your hens will be comfortable if you limit the space indoors with a lot of time spent outdoors.
 Build big, we’re sure you will love having chickens around so much, that you will come back for more.
 Make it easy on yourself and plan for it!

-Height: If your eyes are on a coop that isn’t large enough for you to walk into, then consider an elevated floor plan.
+If your eyes are on a coop that isn’t large enough for you to walk into, then consider an elevated floor plan.
 A coop on “stilts” makes cleaning a breeze.
 Just picture yourself on your hands and knees cleaning the coop…no thanks!
 You’re also saving the integrity of the coop floor by not allowing it to stay damp and rot.
 Finally, your flock will be better protected from pesky predators in their elevated watchtower.

-Ventilation: A coop with poor ventilation is a death sentence.
+A coop with poor ventilation is a death sentence.
 Ammonia can build up quickly causing health issues for your birds.
 Keep your flock happy and healthy by selecting a coop that allows stale air to be replaced with clean, fresh air.
 A vent on either end of the coop is ideal for air flow.

-Bells & Whistles: Windows are an added bonus that allows sunlight in.
+There are lots of extras you can consider when building a coop.
+An automatic door, windows, heated waterers, to name a few.
+Windows are an added bonus that allows sunlight in.
 It makes the interior seem larger and allows for better production from your hens who require 16 hours of light per day.
 Windows are also great on hot summer days allowing your coop extra ventilation.
 Choosing a real window vs a homemade window will better insulate your coop.
 Check garage sales or your local Habitat Re-Store for a good bargain.
 You can opt out of windows, but they sure make a nice addition to your coop.

 Nest boxes are a must, but nest boxes that are accessible from outside the coop are a wonderful luxury.
 If your coop isn’t large enough for you to physically walk into, chances are you’re going to want to be able to collect your bounty from the exterior of the coop.
 Note: not every hen needs her own space.
 In fact, if you provide each hen her own nest box, you’ll find she will lay in someone else’s.
 Save yourself the money and plan on 1 box for every 7 hens.